 Wednesday, 01/24 - 03/28 4:00p to 7:00p The Vietnam War: A Film by Ken Burns & Lynn Novick

 Ken Burns and Lynn Novick explore one of the most consequential, most misunderstood, and divisive events in American history: the Vietnam War.
 This epic 18-hour documentary begins by showing the history of Indochina before U.S. involvement.
 It starts with the colonization of major portions of Indochina by France in 1858 and ends with conversations and statements by participants from America's war some 150 years later.
-Through the testimony of nearly 80 eyewitnesses, they bring us a fresh look at this painful conflict.
+Through the testimony of nearly 80 eyewitnesses, Burns and Novick bring us a fresh look at this painful conflict.
 They interviewed those who fought in the war and those who fought against it, grunts and officers in the army and Marines, prisoners of war, medics, a fighter pilot, a helicopter crew chief, a Gold Star mother and sister, a nurse, college students, anti-war activists, deserters, CIA officers, diplomats, and journalists.

-Too often, when Americans talk about the Vietnam War, they are talking only about themsleves.
+Often, when we talk about the Vietnam War, we are talking only about ourselves.
 In this film, you will get to know dozens of Vietnamese witnesses from the North and the South – soldiers, civilians, spies, artists, diplomats, politicians, and journalists – who were willing for the first time to share their stories about the war as it really was.
 There is no single truth to be extracted from the Vietnam War.
 On all sides, questions remain that will never be fully answered.
 Who was right?
 Who was wrong?
 What does it mean to be a citizen, and a patriot?
 Were the sacrifices in blood and bone too high?
 Could it have turned out differently?
 As in all histories, much of this work is praised and much is condemned.
 That's the wonder of history and where the opportunity to discuss each episode plays an important role.